BDA-KTS/-ClaimsGen-_-Verified-Claims-Wizard/README.md

 # claimskg_generator
-The pipeline of ClaimsKG consists of two major building blocks, namely the Extractor and Generator.
+The Generator is a part of ClaimsKG pipeline .
+The entire pipeline of ClaimsKG consists of two major building blocks, namely the Extractor and Generator.
 The Generator performs: i) entity annotation and linking ii) rating normalization, and iii) lifting and serialization.
 The input to the generator should be a file containing claims and their related metadata and the output is a Knowledge Graph.

 #Entity Annotation and Linking :
 This module performs Named Entity Recognition and Disambiguation  (NERD) of the claims and their reviews.Python Entity Fishing Client is used in the latest release which dissambiguates against Wikidata.
 We then use WikipediaExternalRefId to dissambiguate against DBPedia.